michael-spengler/fairness/README.md

 Contributions (Issues, Pull Requests...) are welcome - feel free to get in touch.
 The cult is represented via many channels to avoid being censored - e.g. via [telegram](t.me/cultdaothemany), [discord](discord.gg/jrTjx4F6Xk), [twitter](https://twitter.com/wearecultdao), [medium](https://wearecultdao.medium.com/)

-If you are a top 50 guardian, wanting to bring this project to the next level, feel free to contact [me](https://t.me/danceplanner) - regarding a corresponding cultdao.io proposal.
+If you are a top 50 guardian, wanting to bring this project to the next level, feel free to contact [me](https://t.me/danceplanner) so we can team up for a corresponding [cultdao.io proposal](https://app.cultdao.io/submitProposal).

 ## Welcome Present
 Newcomers to this project might claim their [Welcome Present](https://peer-2-peer.eth.link).